hertzmann/hertzmann.github.io/_posts/2023-06-30-meta-papers.md

 Position papers should offer some future vision, lessons, advocacy, or call-to-action for the reader and/or the field.
 They shouldn't just be a list of experiences or opinions or complaints.

+Since position papers will often be interdisciplinary in some way, they should include citations from the relevant fields.
+We often make claims about human, cultures, coginition, and/or physics that should be grounded in the literature.

 Position Papers should have their own reviewing tracks and reviewing standards.
 Single-blind reviewing should be the default, since the identity and direct experiences of the authors may be an important part of the paper (although perhaps authors could be given the option of double-blind).
 A senior author with experiences across many parts of the reviewing process would be read differently from those of a new researcher (and both can be valuable).
+Why peer review?
+For one thing, position papers should ground their opinions in fact, with rigorous citations.
+Second, peer review offers deeper feedback and evaluation than a single editor simply making a thumbs-up/thumbs-down jugdment.
+Third, peer review signals that these papers are taken seriously, both to conference-goers and to authors who are incentivized to author peer-reviewed publications (e.g., for tenure, awards, and annual reviews, etc).

 Position Papers can be cited like any other paper; citing them can be helpful when you need to motivate the problem or the approach.
 Why work on this problem at all, or why evaluate things this way?
 In one of our paper rebuttals last year, we cited several position papers to argue against reviewers who said our paper needed to have user studies.